Gustav Eckstein

-Gustav Eckstein (1875–1916) was an Austrian social democrat, and associate of Karl Kautsky.
+Gustav Eckstein (19 February 1875, Vienna – 27 July 1916, Zurich) was an Austrian social democrat, and associate of Karl Kautsky.
 Apart from that, Eckstein was also a journalist and scholar.

 Legacy

 Eckstein is usually remembered today for playing a role in communism.
-Dr. Otto Steiger writes that:
+Otto Steiger writes that:

 I think that this person could be Gustav Eckstein (1875–1916), socialist (marxian revisionist) and economist.
 For a broader public he is known as a critic of Rosa Luxemburg's Die Akkumulation des Kapitals.
 His review of this book has been printed as an appendix in all German editions of Die Akkumulation after Luxembourg's death.